| Residences | Occupations |

 In his book, The Dead and Those About to Die: D-Day: The Big Red One at Omaha Beach, John C. McManus wrote that “Clearly the cliff offered only temporary shelter.”
 The was one escape route for what remained of Company “K,” McManus explained:

 Slowly, all across Omaha Beach, small groups of soldiers advanced—often with the support of what armor had made it to the beach as well as destroyers offshore—and overcame the German positions on the bluffs one by one.
 The survivors of Company “K” helped overcome WN-60 and open the draw.
+Casualties were severe.
+The company morning report for June 6 recorded losses of 12 men killed, 26 wounded, and 23 missing.
+Of the missing, at least three were killed on D-Day and 13 wounded either on D-Day or soon after.

 Private 1st Class Anderson was killed in action sometime on D-Day.
 According to the digitized hospital admission card under his service number, he was struck in the neck by fragments from an artillery shell.